 How Do You Keep Rice from Sticking to a Dutch Oven?

 Cooking rice perfectly in a Dutch oven can be a rewarding experience.
 A Dutch oven is renowned for its versatility, durability, and ability to cook food evenly.
-However, one of the common frustrations many people face when using this cookware is rice sticking to the bottom.
+However, one of the common frustrations many people face when using this cookware is figuring out how to keep rice from sticking to a Dutch oven.
 Sticky rice can be problematic, leaving you with both burnt rice and a difficult cleanup.

 Rice sticking to the bottom of a Dutch oven happens for several reasons, most of which can be controlled.
 The typical reasons include:

-• High Cooking Temperature: Cooking rice at too high a temperature can cause it to burn on the bottom while leaving the rest undercooked.
+• High Cooking Temperature: Cooking rice at high heat burns the bottom while leaving the rest undercooked.

 Common Mistakes When Cooking Rice in a Dutch Oven